MMA has been my guilty pleasure for a long time.

 Unfortunately there isn’t a magic formula that says “Get hit in the head x number of times at a force of y, and brain damage will occur.”
 Sometimes all it takes is one hard hit to the head for brain damage to occur.
 In most cases, it occurs slowly over time, but you can never underestimate the power of what one, strong, well-placed blow to the head can do.

-There aren’t a lot of big studies looking at brain damage in MMA.
+There just aren’t a lot of big studies looking at long term brain damage in MMA.
 Not yet anyway, because it hasn’t been around for long enough.
 But there’s a plethora of scary anecdotes, studies and hard evidence from other sports.

 To start with, it’s not surprising that a lot of research has been done on boxers.
 Even the general public is aware of the neurological toll that the sweet science inflicts on it’s practitioners.
 Retired boxers slurring their words and unable to remember what they had for breakfast are much more common than we would like to admit.